 Playing with the new Instagram video feature.
 Fun stuff.

-This dressing is naturally gluten-free and dairy-free and can easily be made vegan by leaving out the honey and choosing a different sweetener.
+This Creamy Avocado Dressing is naturally gluten-free and dairy-free and can easily be made vegan by leaving out the honey and choosing a different sweetener.
 It has a little kick from the jalapeño and a nice tartness from the lime and apple cider vinegar.
 You could play around with different herbs if you wanted to get a different flavor profile, basil or parsley would both be very nice.
 You could certainly leave out the oil if you’d like, I just find the consistency to be a bit nicer with the added oil.

 Add all of the ingredients to a blender or food processor and blend until creamy.
 You can add more water for a thinner consistency, if you would like.
 I like to let it sit a bit in the fridge before eating, the flavors really come together.
 Store in an air tight container or jar in the fridge.
 Keeps for about 5 days.